apache/tooling-trusted-release/docs/conventions.md

 We limit function complexity to a score of 10.
 If the linter complains, your function is doing too much.

 Cyclomatic complexity counts the number of independent paths through code: more if/else branches, loops, and exception handlers means higher complexity.
 Complex code is harder to test, maintain, and understand.
 The easiest way to fix high complexity is usually to refactor a chunk of related logic into a separate helper function.

+## HTML

+### Use sentence case for headings

+We write headings like "This is a heading", and not "This is a Heading" or "This Is A Heading".
+This follows the [Wikipedia style for headings](https://en.wikipedia.org/wiki/Wikipedia:Manual_of_Style#Section_headings).
+The same goes for button texts.